PuruVJ/neodrag/README.md

 # Options

-There's tons of options available for this package.
+There are tons of options available for this package.
 All of them are already documented within the code itself, so you'll never have to leave the code editor.

 ## axis